-Buying a house in France is a very well-regulated process; however, there are some points worth noting.
+Buying a house in France is a very well-regulated exercise.
+However, there are some points worth noting before beginning the process.

-The process becomes legally binding quickly, so don't rush into signing anything too fast.
+The process becomes legally binding quickly, so expats shouldn't rush into signing anything

-You should also bear in mind that the associated fees with buying a house (agent's and lawyer's fees and stamp duty) are high.
-For a second-hand property one can usually add on approximately another estimated 15% of the asking price.
+Bear in mind that the fees associated with buying a house are high.
+These can include agent's fees, lawyer's fees and even stamp duty.
+For a second-hand property, one can usually add on an estimated 15 percent of the asking price for these hidden costs.

-There are no surveyors in France.
-Therefore homebuyers' surveys are not normally carried out.
-If you are concerned about this, you can find English speaking surveyors working in France through the Internet, or you can ask the agent to give you details of a local builder who should be able to give an estimate of how much renovations are likely to cost.
-Unfortunately though, many English speakers are not familiar with French architecture and building methods and thus are not the best options to survey a property.
+Homebuyers' surveys are not normally carried out.
+Expats who are concerned about this can usually find English-speaking surveyors working in France through the internet.
+Unfortunately, many English speakers are not familiar with French architecture and building methods and thus are not always the best options to survey a property.

-Lastly, don’t expect state-of-the-art appliances, floor layouts, or conveniences.
-Part of the charm of old buildings is that they are old, and that includes the kitchens and plumbing.
+Expats should not expect state-of-the-art appliances, floor layouts, or conveniences.
+Part of the charm of traditional French buildings is their age, and this generally applies to the kitchens and plumbing as well.

-Buying a property in Paris or another city is somewhat different to the rest of France.
-Walk the streets to find an area you like, then hunt down some agencies that look promising.
-You can also check out the listings and estate agents in various magazines, newspapers, and on the Internet.
-There is relatively little new construction in Paris, and you will most likely be looking to purchase an apartment rather than a formal house.
-Those apartment complexes that are being developed are usually sold when ground is first broken; in other words, you buy an apartment before it is built.
+Buying a property in Paris or another city is somewhat different from the rest of France.
+Expats should walk the streets to find an area they like, then hunt down some agencies that look promising.
+Listings and estate agents can be found in various magazines, newspapers, and on the internet.
+There is relatively little new construction in Paris, and expats will most likely be looking to purchase an apartment rather than a formal house.

 Listings are posted as À Louer (For Rent) and À Vendre (To Buy).
-They will also tell you what arrondissement the property is in.
-Perhaps most importantly, they will give you the size in square meters and the number of rooms.
+They will also indicate which arrondissement the property is in.
+Perhaps most importantly, they will state the size in square meters and the number of rooms.
 Most apartments in Paris are small.
-Studios are 100-200 square feet, some smaller.
+Studios are 100 to 200 square feet, some smaller.
 Three-bedroom apartments are frequently under 1,000 square feet.

-If you are American, bear in mind that the French follow the European convention of counting the first floor as the ground floor (Rez-de-Chauseé or RdC); the second floor in American terminology is the first floor in Europe.
+American expats in France should bear in mind that the French follow the European convention of counting the first floor as the ground floor (Rez-de-Chauseé or RdC); the second floor in American terminology would be the first floor in Europe.
 Generally speaking, the higher the floor, the more expensive the property.

-More often than not, an apartment is sold with an empty kitchen - four walls and a water outlet.
-There are stores that will help you design and install your own kitchen, ranging from pre-fabricated cabinets at IKEA to a kitchen created by cuisinistes.
+More often than not, an apartment is sold with an empty kitchen.
+There are stores that will help design and install a customised kitchen, ranging from pre-fabricated cabinets at IKEA to a kitchen created by cuisinistes.
 It’s worthwhile to get at least three estimates and to collect references from friends, colleagues and acquaintances.

-It is also important to decide whether or not you will have a car.
-Parking in Paris is difficult; having a parking place can greatly increase the resale value of your place.
+It is also important for expats to decide whether or not to purchase a car.
+Parking in Paris is difficult, and having a parking spot can greatly increase the resale value of a property.

 Buying land in France

-French land prices are generally quite expensive, and in agricultural or wine-growing regions, very expensive.
-I have seen ruins with land advertised for less than just a plot of land by itself.
-Buying land can often be more tricky than buying a house, as the French tend to be very attached to their land and sometimes there are rights of way and other precedents pertaining to the use of land which have never been recorded, but which are legally binding nevertheless.
+French land prices are generally quite expensive, particularly in agricultural or wine-growing regions.
+Buying land can often be more complicated than buying a house, as the French tend to be attached to their land and sometimes there are rights of way and other precedents pertaining to the use of land which have never been recorded, but which are legally binding nevertheless.

 Prices of property in France

-If you have any contacts in France, it is worth using the word of mouth network to initiate your house hunting.
-In France there is a local market which is quite separate to the formal market.
-Many local properties, especially in the countryside, are not advertised in any other way than having a home-made sign nailed to a fence.
-Only 30% of property sales occur with the help of agents, the rest are direct between buyer and seller!
+In France, there is a local market which is quite separate to the formal market.
+Many local properties, especially in the countryside, are not advertised in any other way than having a homemade sign nailed to a fence.
+Only a small percentage of property sales in France occur with the help of agents and the rest are usually direct between buyer and seller.

 Making the purchase

-By law, the notaire (lawyer) is the only person permitted to handle conveyancing in France.
-Unlike the UK, the lawyer does not represent any one party's interest, he is merely engaged to ensure that the transaction is carried out in the correct legal manner.
-Therefore, it is quite common that the same notaire handles both the vendor's and the buyer's transaction.
-He gets a fee, usually between two and eight percent of the property price.
+By law, the notaire is the only person permitted to handle conveyancing in France.
+The notaire does not represent any one party's interest and is merely engaged to ensure that the transaction is carried out in the correct legal manner.
+Therefore, it is common that the same notaire handles both the vendor's and the buyer's transactions for a fee that is usually between two and eight percent of the property price.

 Making an offer – Compromis de Vente

-When you have found a property and are interested in making an offer, ask to see the plans of the property and its land.
+Once an expat has found a property and is interested in making an offer, they should ask to see the plans for the property and its land.
 These are held by the local mairie or prefecture and are known as the plan cadastres.
-You can check that there are no plans to build close to you.
-If you are buying land you can determine the exact boundaries, which are often visually unclear.

-Once you have made a verbal offer and the estate agent and the vendor have accepted, a preliminary contract known as the Compromis de Vente is drawn up.
-Although it is the preliminary contract, it is legally binding and therefore you should ensure that you understand it and that all verbal agreements are included in writing.
-The contract contains the following:
+Once a verbal offer has been made and accepted by the estate agent and the vendor a preliminary contract known as the Compromis de Vente is drawn up.
+Although it is only the preliminary contract, it is legally binding and therefore expats should ensure that all verbal agreements are included in writing.
+The contract usually contains the following:

 A description of the property